Glassboro High School’s Guidance Department

 The objectives of the program are twofold:

-Assist each student with educational and career planning, and in this process help the student explore his or her own interests and abilities.
-Also necessary is to aid the student in learning about various aspects of the world of work.
+- Assist each student with educational and career planning, and in this process help the student explore his or her own interests and abilities.
+It is also necessary to aid the student in learning about various aspects of the world of work.